-Joint IOUs understand and believe, and ask the Commission to explicitly state, that 2 implementation of required statewide DR activities as called for in the Commission's final decision regarding the approval of the IOUs 2012-2014 DR activities represents a state policy 3 goal and that the Commission intends the Joint IOUs to work collaboratively as described below 5 to achieve this goal.
-In particular, the Joint IOUs ask the Commission for a finding that explicitly authorizes the Joint IOUs to engage in certain specific activities which they feel will be 7 necessary to collaboratively implement the DR statewide activities as ordered by the 8 Commission.
-These activities include: 9 1.
-Joint and cooperative consultations between and among the Joint IOUs and energy 10
+and (b) there is continued active supervision of the Joint IOUs' activities in this regard.
+Here, the 2 Joint IOUs understand and believe, and ask the Commission to explicitly state, that 3 implementation of required statewide DR activities as called for in the Commission's final decision regarding the approval of the IOUs 2012-2014 DR activities represents a state policy 5 goal and that the Commission intends the Joint IOUs to work collaboratively as described below to achieve this goal.
+In particular, the Joint IOUs ask the Commission for a finding that 7 explicitly authorizes the Joint IOUs to engage in certain specific activities which they feel will be necessary to collaboratively implement the DR statewide activities as ordered by the 8 Commission.
+These activities include: 10 1.
+Joint and cooperative consultations between and among the Joint IOUs and energy 11 efficiency contractors to assist with determination of the contract requirements of their

-- efficiency contractors to assist with determination of the contract requirements of their jointly administered and jointly funded energy efficiency programs; - 2.
+- jointly administered and jointly funded energy efficiency programs; - 2.
 Joint cooperative process among the Joint IOUs for the sourcing and negotiation (including program requirements, performance, price, quantity and specifications) of joint contracts for energy efficiency to be managed and run by one lead IOU, subject to approval and review by the other IOUs. - 3.
 Joint submission to the Commission for its approval of proposed energy efficiency contracts pertaining to implementation of statewide programs; and - 4.
 Other joint and collaborative activities pertaining to the collaboration and joint contracting for statewide energy efficiency programs as the Joint IOUs may determine is necessary for implementation of the statewide programs, subject to the Commission's oversight.

-Finally, SDG&E believes the Commission intends to actively supervise and is supervising the Joint IOUs in this regard and ask the Commission for an explicit finding to that effect.
-For instance D. 09-08-027 (at page 196) directs the Joint IOUs to evaluate statewide programs under the oversight of the DRMEC, whose membership includes Energy Division, which includes the ongoing oversight of the IOU process for planning IOU-managed studies and selection of contractors.
-An example is Energy Division staff's regular monthly meetings with IOU staffs regarding the implementation of the Integrated Demand Side Management ("IDSM") cost effectiveness project and the development of the integrated audit tool.
+Finally, SDG&E believes the Commission intends to actively supervise and is supervising the Joint IOUs in this regard and asks the Commission for an explicit finding to that effect.
+For instance D.09-08-027 (at page 196) directs the Joint IOUs to evaluate statewide programs under the oversight of the DRMEC, whose membership includes Energy Division, which includes the ongoing oversight of the IOU process for planning IOU-managed studies and selection of contractors.
+An example is Energy Division staff's regular monthly meetings with IOU staffs regarding the implementation of the Integrated Demand Side Management (IDSM) cost effectiveness project and the development of the integrated audit tool.